bcgov/quickstart-openshift/README.md

 `docker-compose up -d`

-# Getting Started

-Initial setup is intended to take four hours or less.
-This depends greatly on intended complexity, features selected/excluded and outside cooperation.

-Please read [our setup guide](./SETUP.md) for more information.

-## Example APIs, UIs and Metabase/Oracle Templates
+### Example APIs, UIs and Metabase/Oracle Templates

 Templates for APIs, UIs and Metabase/Oracle can be used to kickstart or extend projects.
 Please visit our collaborators' [NR Architecture Templates](https://github.com/bcgov/nr-arch-templates) repository for more information.